Jonathan Clerke, Physiotherapist

 Jonathan is the owner and Principal Therapist of IceFire Physiotherapy.
 He has 24 years experience as a Physiotherapist.
-Before his Physiotherapy Degree, he studied diseases caused by parasites, microbiology and zoology at the University of Queensland.
-Thus he brings to his practise a broad base of knowledge in health, research and uncommon disease syndromes.
+With continued learning, he brings a broad base of knowledge in health, research and uncommon disease syndromes.

 - Journal of Hand Therapy 2005 Jan-Mar;18(1):19-29.
 Clerke AM, Clerke, JP, Adams RD.

 - American Journal of Occupational Therapy 2001 Mar-Apr;55(2):206-11.
 Clerke A, Clerke J

 Other physiotherapy related publications include: